MicrosoftDocs/WSL/WSL/wsl-config.md

 To reinstall, find the distribution in the Microsoft store and select "Launch".

-## Configure launch settings with wslconf
+## Configure per distro launch settings with wslconf

 > **Available in Windows Build 17093 and later**